bahmutov/console.table/README.md

 bar   20
 ```

-You can pass multiple strigs, arrays to single console.table
+You can pass multiple strings and arrays in a single console.table call.
 Each argument will be formatted and printed separately on new line

 Use in browser: **INCOMPLETE, PROBABLY CHROME ONLY FOR NOW**